 Areas Off Limits to Service Animals

 The University may prohibit the use of service animals in certain locations due to health and safety restrictions. (eg: where the animals may be in danger, or where their use may compromise the integrity of research).
-Restricted areas may include, but are not limited to, the following areas: custodial closets, boiler rooms, facility equipment rooms, research laboratories, classrooms with research/demonstration animals, areas where protective clothing is necessary, wood and metal shop, motor pools, and rooms with heavy machinery.
+Restricted areas may include, but are not limited to, the following areas: custodial closets, boiler rooms, facility equipment rooms, research laboratories, any areas housing research or teaching animals, classrooms with research/demonstration animals, areas where protective clothing is necessary, wood and metal shop, motor pools, and rooms with heavy machinery.

 Exceptions to restricted areas may be granted on a case-by-case basis by contacting the Office of Disability Services and the appropriate department representative.
 However, the person directing the restricted area has the final decision.